-- A minimum score of 22 is required to enroll in Calculus (MATH 1131Q, 1132Q, 1151Q or 1152Q).
+- A minimum score of 22 is required to enroll in Calculus (MATH 1131Q, 1132Q, 1131Q Honors or 1132Q Honors).

 If students fail to earn a qualifying score after a third attempt, they will need to:

 - Continue with the learning modules throughout the semester and register for the desired calculus course the following semester.

-- If students repeatedly fail to earn a qualifying score after multiple efforts, they are advised to consult with their advisor and discuss their choice of major.
+- If students repeatedly fail to earn a qualifying score after multiple efforts, they are advised to consult with their academic advisor and discuss their choice of major.